 - While the pasta is cooking, heat the oil in an 6-8-inch skillet over medium heat.
 Add the almonds and garlic.
 Cook, shaking the pan once or twice, until the almonds start to toast and the garlic is fragrant, 3-5 minutes.
 Stir in the chili, roasted red peppers, tomato and salt and cook 2 more minutes.

 - Transfer the almond mixture to a food processor or blender (an immersion blender won't make quite as smooth a sauce).
 Add the cheese and 2 tablespoons of the pasta water.
 Process until a smooth sauce forms.
 Add more water, drop by drop, if needed to get a thick, saucy consistency.

 - Put the pasta in a large serving bowl and pour the sauce over.
 Gently toss until the strands are coated in the sauce.
-Sprinkle with additional Pecorino cheese and the basil leaves and serve.
+Sprinkle with additional Pecorino cheese and the herbs and serve.
 Buon appetito!